 The general rule is that the residence permit must be granted and the UT-card picked up before entering Sweden.
 It can take up to four weeks, from the time you have received your decision, for the card to be made and sent to the Embassy.

-To know when the Embassy has received the UT-card please see contact information.
+To know when the Embassy has received the UT-card please see our website regarding Contact for visa and migration matters.

 If you obtain a permit to work in Sweden a family member (e.g. husband/wife and unmarried children under 21) may be granted a residence permit for the same period of time.
 If you receive a permit for at least six months, members of your family can also obtain work permits.
 Family members who are granted a residence permit need a residence permit card (see above).